GoogleChrome/developer.chrome.com/site/en/docs/web-platform/origin-trial-troubleshooting/index.md

 A demo showing access to an origin trial feature in an iframe is available at [ot-iframe.glitch.me](https://ot-iframe.glitch.me).

-{% Aside 'gotchas' %}
-Provide a 'normal' token (not a third-party token) in an iframe which includes code that accesses a trial feature.
-See [Third-party token is not used in a first-party context](#token-third-first) for more information.
-{% endAside %}

 ### Permissions policies are correctly configured {: #permissions-policies}

 Some origin trial features may be affected by a [`Permissions-Policy`](/docs/privacy-sandbox/permissions-policy/)